sapcc/limes/docs/liquids/neutron.md

 ## Resources

 Some of these resources are provided by optional Neutron extensions.
-Each resource will only be provided if Neutron advertises it in the default quota set.
+Each resource will only be provided if Neutron advertises it in the default quota set and if it is accepted by limes.
+Accepted resources are hardcoded in limes (see list below).

 | Resource               | Unit | Capabilities                         |
 | ---------------------- | ---- | ------------------------------------ |